abozaid-ibrahim/PersonalityTest/README.md

 ### Scenes
 This is for group of app scene

-### Configs
+### supproting files
-This is for handling configs needed by the app
+This is grouping for appdelege, info, launch screen

-## Task

-* Display categories of questions with title text
-* Selecting a category opens list of questions
-* you could either submit question by question or you could submit all of them once
-* Testing 😞

-## Solution
-* Setup config for project
-* Provide a single entry for request handling and caching

 ## Improvements
 * Unit test the view model
+* handle errors
+* improve logs
+* add staging environment